LeonardoCerv/TC2037_Evidence4/Readme.md

 ## Models

 To build the chatbot's conversation management system, I used Automata Theory with finite state transitions.
 This model uses states and transitions, processing user queries through input classification and state navigation to derive responses.
-The system handles known and unknown inputs, using default transitions for unexpected queries.
+The system handles known and unknown inputs, using default transitions for unexpected queries (Hopcroft et al., 2006).

 The Automata Theory model includes: